 Wednesday, September 18, 2019

 To begin, heat the oven to 350f.
 While it warms up to temp, mix 1 lb of ground beef with half the can of black beans (drained).
-Add to that 1/2 cup of dried bread crumbs, 1/4 cup of heavy cream, dried herbs to taste, a dash of garlic powder and sea salt and a bit of Tabasco.
+Add to that 1/2 cup of dried bread crumbs, 2 -3 tbs of Worcestershire sauce, dried herbs to taste, a dash of garlic powder and sea salt.
 Mix and form into a football sized meatloaf.
-Place in a glass baking drizzled with olive oil and set in the oven with convection on.
+Place in a glass baking drizzled with olive oil and set in pre-heated (350f) oven with convection on.

-If you like, add to the meatloaf baking dish small red potatoes and young carrots.
-While the meatloaf bakes, wash, peel and boil as many red potatoes as you would like mashed.
+If you like, add to the meatloaf baking dish small red potatoes and young carrots or sauteed spinach; be creative.
+Today, I am serving with a little of both.
+So, while the meatloaf bakes, wash, peel and boil as many red potatoes as you would like mashed.